HOW TO: PREP FOR THE HIKE TO JIGOKUDANI MONKEY PARK

 After getting off at the Snow Monkey Park bus stop, or the Kanbayashi Onsen bus stop, a 30 minute hike through nature will give you your daily dose of outdoor exercise.
 The first few minutes leading up to the trail are very much uphill and could wear one out.
 The below information could be of help in making your trip towards the monkeys more comfortable!

 If you haven’t had breakfast or lunch yet and are feeling hungry, you’d better stack up on energy as you will have no access to food for the next 2 – 3 hours.
-The Enza Café, located right before the trail entrance, provides you with a place to relax before and/or after the hike to Snow Monkey Park.
+Enza Café, located right before the trail entrance, provides you with a place to relax before and/or after the hike to Snow Monkey Park.
 They offer various kinds of Japanese and western foods and drinks.

-The menu includes delicious chicken-based ramen, crispy french fries, fried chicken, sushi rolls, and fresh coffee, hot chocolate, refreshing soft drinks, and alcohol beverages like the local Shiga-Kogen beer and Japanese sake.
+The menu includes delicious chicken-based ramen, sandwich wraps, crispy french fries, fried chicken, sushi rolls, and fresh coffee, hot chocolate, refreshing soft drinks, and alcohol beverages like the local Shiga-Kogen beer and Japanese sake.
 If you are in hurry, you can get most of the items on the menu at the takeout.
 Please note that, outside of Enza’s trash bins, there are no trash bins from and to Enza café, therefore take-out trash must be carried with you throughout the hike.

 Next item on the list: the toilet.
 The closest available toilet before the one at the Snow Monkey Park is located at the parking lot before the Enza Café.